ninech/academy/02-kubernetes/exercise3.md

 # 1

 Let's add a repository!
-Use the repo located at https://kubernetes-charts.storage.googleapis.com
+Use the repo located at https://grafana.github.io/helm-charts

 Use the helm command add repo.
-Call this repo stable.
+Call this repo grafana.
 After you added it, use the search command and see what is available.

 # 2

 Now let's install a helm chart into our cluster.
-Install the mysql chart from the stable repo.
+Install the grafana chart from the grafana repo.
+Make sure to search the repo first.

 Check out what happens!